wp-plugins/social-locker/readme.txt

 * **SEO Friendly.** Your locked content is still visible for search bots for better SEO by default.
 Of course you can turn off this feature.

 * **4 Types of Locks.** Lock any content manually via shortcodes or setup batch lock via one of 3 powerful modes (“Skip & Lock”, “More Tag”, “CSS Selector”).

+* **Visual Composer.** The Social Locker is fully compatible with the Visual Composer.

 * **Optimized For Mobile.** We have adapted the plugin for mobile devices.
 Mobile users can obtain access to your locked content as well as desktop users.